General Overview

 Through applying the BPM methodology a process execution can be improved significantly, in BPM terms:

-In today’s challenging economic climate the question is not “Should we have BPM” but rather “Which BPM technology should we choose”.
+In today’s challenging economic climate, the question is not “Should we have BPM” but rather “Which BPM technology should we choose”.
 We will elaborate this further in the next question.

 When to use BPM?

-Every organization that has a number of businesses processes can benefit from BPM implementations.
+Every organization that has a number of business processes can benefit from BPM implementations.
 The level of improvement would vary depending on the processes itself.
 We can separate some process characteristics that can determine likely improvement value:

 Business Process Management Software (BPMS)